convos-chat/convos/blog/_posts/2019-10-26-convos-one-point-oh.md

-A new shiny tool for building webapps called [Svelte](https://svelte.dev) had a [major release](https://github.com/sveltejs/svelte/commit/7382a9f811c830502e96aaad7fad7976def93d22) in April, which fueld me with a new drive to give Convos a well deserved overhaul.
+A new shiny tool for building webapps called [Svelte](https://svelte.dev) had a [major release](https://github.com/sveltejs/svelte/commit/7382a9f811c830502e96aaad7fad7976def93d22) in April, which fueled me with a new drive to give Convos a well deserved overhaul.
 Svelte changes everything by moving the heavy lifting from your browser to compile time &mdash; making web applications such as Convos more snappy than ever!